 Queen Mary tuition fees

-You will not have to pay any university tuition fees (or fees for registration, examination, laboratory or library access facilities, etc) at your IEP host university, whether you study abroad for one semester or for the full academic year.
+You will not have to pay any university tuition fees (or fees for registration, examination, laboratory or library access facilities, etc) to your host institution, whether you study abroad on exchange for one semester or the full year.

 However, you may be charged small fees for costs such as insurance, student union membership or the use of materials (such as photocopying, laboratory supplies etc) on the same basis as local students.

 If you are a Home/EU student receiving a student loan (e.g. Student Finance England), you should contact Student Finance directly to enquire about how studying abroad will affect the amount/s you receive from them.
 You should make it clear to them that your exchange period abroad will be an integral part of your Queen Mary degree programme.
 It is recommended you do this in advance of submitting your application to go abroad to the Global Opportunities Office so that you are fully informed about your financial resources when applying.

 Please note that there is a special overseas rate for your Maintenance Loan (it is capped at a lower amount, so you will not be eligible for the same amount as you would be in London).
 Please check with Student Finance for more details.